259tim/TodoFrontEnd/readme.md

 import { LoginRoute, LoginNavigation } from '../types/navtypes';
 // other imports and stuff

-type Props = {
+// the props for the React component, these can be extended with more variables if needed. type Props = {
   route: LoginRoute;
   navigation: LoginNavigation;